lxsang/ant-http/README.md

 - Initial goal is for embedded Linux, but can be used as general purpose web server.
 - Support:
   - SSL via open SSL,
-  - basic API database via Sqlite 3,
+  - built in support Sqlite 3,
   - web socket,
   - reverse proxy.
 - It is also extensible via its extension mechanism that allows to extends the server capability.